rsdoiel/antenna/archives/2025/snapshots_2025.06.md

 ---

-## This Adtech Company is Powering Surveillance of U.S. Military Personnel
+## The Murky Ad-Tech World Powering Surveillance of US Military Personnel

 date: 2025-02-12, from: 404 Media Group

-In a letter to a US senator, a Florida-based data broker says it obtained sensitive data on US military members from a Lithuanian company, revealing the global nature of commercial online ad surveillance.
+A Florida data broker told a US senator it obtained sensitive data on US military members in Germany from a Lithuanian firm, which denies involvement—revealing the opaque nature of online ad surveillance.

 <br>